Gryphon Rue (b. New York City) is a multidisciplinary artist, composer, and musician.

-As a 2023-2024 Jerome Artist resident at Roulette, he premiered Playing The Beetles with Ka Baird and Qasim Naqi (Best New Experimental Music on Bandcamp), as well as North American premieres of Giusto Pio’s Motore Immobile and Ananta.
-Other collaborators include Christine Sun Kim, Susie Ibarra, Dean Wareham, Will Epstein, Alex Waterman, Sean Meehan, Edwin Torres, and Benton C Bainbridge.
-He has performed at venues and festivals such as Hauser & Wirth, Pace Gallery, Fondazione ICA Milano, de Young Museum, Montreal Museum of Fine Arts, The Hepworth Wakefield, Vector Hack Festival, Roulette Mixology.
+Rue is a 2026 commissioned artist at Calder Gardens in Philadelphia.
+As a 2023-2024 Jerome Artist Resident at Roulette Intermedium, he premiered Playing The Beetles with Ka Baird and Qasim Naqi (Best New Experimental Music on Bandcamp), as well as North American premieres of Giusto Pio’s Motore Immobile and Ananta.
+Other collaborators include Christine Sun Kim, Susie Ibarra, Dean Wareham, Alex Waterman, Sean Meehan, Merche Blasco, Benton C Bainbridge, Will Epstein, Julia Den Boer, Edwin Torres, and Odetta Hartman.
+He has performed at venues such as Calder Gardens, Hauser & Wirth, Pace Gallery, Fondazione ICA Milano, de Young Museum, Montreal Museum of Fine Arts, The Hepworth Wakefield, Vector Hack Festival, Roulette Mixology.

 He has organized exhibitions and festivals for institutions such as Ballroom Marfa, the Calder Foundation, and Printed Matter.

-His programs with Montez Press Radio include conversations with figures such as David Behrman, “Blue” Gene Tryanny, Annea Lockwood, Clark Coolidge, and Fran Lebowitz.
-Rue edited and “composed” Strange Attractor (Inventory Press & Ballroom Marfa), an artist book exploring the poetics of networks, environmental events, and sound, through contributions by Lawrence Abu Hamdan, Merlin Sheldrake, Bernadette Mayer, Beatrice Gibson, Haroon Mirza, among others.
+His programs with Montez Press Radio include conversations with figures such as David Behrman, “Blue” Gene Tyranny, Annea Lockwood, Clark Coolidge, Max Eastley, Clayton Patterson, and Fran Lebowitz.
+Rue is the editor of Strange Attractor (Inventory Press & Ballroom Marfa), exploring the poetics of networks, environmental events, and sound, through contributions by Lawrence Abu Hamdan, Iannis Xenakis, Merlin Sheldrake, Bernadette Mayer, Haroon Mirza, among others.

 Contact: